suwebdev/wats1010-css-zen-garden/README.md

 Introduction to Web Development.
 This assignment is designed to allow you to focus on design and presentation.
 You will create a new visual style for the venerable demo website, http://CSSZenGarden.com.
-This website has been remade by many web designers and developers over the years, with several hundred examples available to look at.
+This website has been remade by many web designers and developers over the years (check out their Github repo: https://github.com/mezzoblue/csszengarden.com), with several hundred examples available to look at.
 You will create a new design for the website, and in doing so you will practice an approach to graphic and interface design.